felixlopz/hubrise-test-task/content/docs/en/usage-plan.md

   description: How to manage HubRise Usage and Plans.
 ---

-The **SETTINGS** > **ACCOUNTS** > **Usage** section displays the number of orders and customers that have been processed through HubRise in the current [billing cycle](/docs/terminology#billing-cycles).
+The **SETTINGS** > **Usage** section displays the number of orders and customers that have been processed through HubRise in the current [billing cycle](/docs/terminology#billing-cycles).
 It also shows the HubRise fee related to each of the Locations on your Account.

-To view Usage details for an Account or Location:
+To view Usage details for an Account or Location, go to **SETTINGS**.

-1. Select **SETTINGS** > **ACCOUNTS**.
-2. For profiles with multiple Accounts, select the specific Account to view.
-The **Usage** section will display across the entire Account and all of its Locations.
+The **Usage** section shows the usage information about all of your Locations.
-3. To view information for one location, select the specific Location.
+To view information for one Location, select the specific Location.

 ## Usage Plans